jamagiwa/L-Trail/README.md

 **L-Trail** is a statistical toolkit designed to infer the macroscopic transition trends of cell clusters in single-cell RNA sequencing (scRNA-seq) data.

-Rather than modeling single-cell kinetics, L-Trail captures the distributional asymmetry (the "comet tail" effect) of cell populations within high-dimensional spaces (e.g., PCA) using L-moments.
+Rather than modeling single-cell kinetics, L-Trail captures the distributional asymmetry ("comet tail") of cell populations within high-dimensional spaces (e.g., PCA) using L-moments.
 This provides a robust estimation of cluster-level trajectories based purely on static expression states.

 ## Key Features
 * **Macroscopic Trajectory Inference**: Unlike RNA velocity, which models single-cell kinetics, L-Trail focuses on the macroscopic dynamics of cell populations.
 It infers the directional transition vectors for entire cell clusters based on their spatial distribution.